acekyd/made-in-nigeria/contributing.md

 * If you are fixing a bug or adding a new feature, please create a branch for it.

-* Make Pull requests as decriptive as possible.
+* Make Pull requests as descriptive as possible.

 * Every other best practice recommended when contributing to a project.